There are little gems all around us that can hold glimmers of inspiration. – Richelle Mead, Author

 - Embracing the Muse.
 Artists, writers, and inventors have been harnessing the use of this gem for centuries.
 Because it’s a mineral and derived from the earth, placing an amethyst item in the western area of any space can increase one’s creative productivity.
 (The earth element resides in the west, and any earth-connected object placed here can help)

 - Honoring Love and Devotion.
 In Catholicism, this mineral was said to be the stone of St. Valentine, as he wore a ring made from amethyst when secretly marrying couples.
 When placed in the southwest area of a room (the area of Romance), these items can help to strengthen relationships past carnal desires.
 A pair of these gemstones in a small vessel would be ideal.
 The jewel’s demure, lavender shade is also favorable here.
 Many engagement rings use amethyst in the setting because of its romantic connections and color.
+Don’t fear if you aren’t a fan of amethyst though – despite its traditional popularity, not all engagement rings use it.
+In fact, moissanite rings have become very popular as of late, although you can get a variety of different stones.

 - The Water and the Wine.
 The word amethyst comes from the Greek ametusthos, which means “not intoxicated.”
 The Greeks and Romans would adorn goblets with these gems, or have glasses carved from larger pieces of the stone, believing that using these vessels would prevent intoxication when consuming wine.
 Of course, this did not work.
 However, because of the darker pigments of some of these jewels, watered-down wine could be passed off for a wealthier libation by appearance-hence the lack of intoxication.
 (Personally, I think purple wine glasses would be beautiful to drink from.
 And, for some, wine does have a relaxing effect after a long day.)